 If you love this recipe, please give it 5 stars!

-I hope your pet loves this recipe as much as Sugar does!
+I hope your pup loves this blueberry dog cookie recipe as much as Sugar did!
 Please consider rating and/or commenting.

 Your shares help this site to grow and I appreciate it so much.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.